Dialogue Discourse-Aware Graph Model and Data Augmentation for Meeting Summarization: Experiments

-To verify the effectiveness of dialogue discourse, we randomly provide parts of the discourse relations to the model in the test process.
-The results are shown in Figure \ref{fig:percentage}.
-We can see that the more dialogue discourse, the higher the ROUGE-L score, which indicates discourse can do good to summary generation.
-When given no discourse information, our model gets similar scores compared with HRED \citep{HRED} which models utterances sequentially.
+\paragraph{Effect of the number of dialogue discourse.} We conduct experiments by randomly providing parts of discourse relations to our model \system in the test process.
+The results are shown in Figure \ref{fig:percentage1}.
+We can see that the more discourse relations, the higher the ROUGE score, which indicates discourse can do good to summary generation.
+When given no discourse information, our model gets similar scores compared with HRED, which models utterances sequentially.

+\paragraph{Effect of the quality of dialogue discourse.} We train our \system by using discourse relations that are provided by parsers of different qualities\footnotemark[8].
+We can see that the higher the quality of discourse parser, the higher the ROUGE score, which potentially indicates high-quality discourse relations can further improve our model.

-Furthermore, to verify the importance of each discourse relation type, we then test our model by giving different discourse relations.
+\paragraph{Effect of the type of dialogue discourse.} To verify the importance of each discourse relation type, we then test our model by giving different discourse relations.
 The results are shown in Figure \ref{fig:types}.
-We can see that ``Contrast'' and ``Acknowledgement" are more important than other discourse relations, we attribute this to the fact that these two relations strongly indicate the change of viewpoint which have influences on meeting information flow.
+On AMI dataset, the participants take a remote control design project.
+We can see that {\em Conditional} and {\em Background} provide more accurate and adequate information, facilitating summary generation.
+On ICSI dataset, meetings focus on academic discussion.
+We can see that the relation {\em Result} is more important than other relations, we attribute this to the fact that this relation can strongly indicate the outcome of a discussion that covers salient information.